TheJollyLaMa/jolly-sim-siddhi/README.md

 ### Upcoming Milestones

+- 🚧 **Smart Contracts:** Integrate rewards contracts with solidity.
-- 🚧 **Data Visualization:** Develop features for visualizing smart home data.
+- 🚧 **Data Visualization:** Develop features for visualizing the Decent Community's set of data.
 - 🚧 **Advanced UI/UX:** Enhance the user interface and user experience.
-- 🚧 **Community Features:** Introduce features for community interaction and rewards.
+- 🚧 **Community Features:** Introduce features for community interaction like proposition voting and microlending.
-- 🚧 **Smart Contracts:** Integrate smart contracts for automated device management.

 ## 🛠️ Technologies Used